jharwell/sierra/docs/src/tutorials/project/main_config.rst

               #
               # The ``xml`` section and subsections are optional.
 If
               # ``--platform-vc`` is passed, then this section should be used to
-              # specify any changes to the XML needed to setup ROS/Gazebo for
+              # specify any changes to the XML needed to setup ROS+Gazebo for
               # visual capture.
+              #
+              # When adding new tags the ``__UUID__`` string can be included in
+              # the parent tag or child tag fields, which has two
+              # effects.
+First, it is expanded to the robot prefix (namespace in
+              # ROS terminology) + the robot's ID to form a UUID for the
+              # robot.
+Second, the tag is added not just once overall, but once
+              # for each robot in each experimental run.
+This is useful to set
+              # per-robot parameters specific to a given controller outside of
+              # the parameters controller via batch criteria or SIERRA
+              # variables (e.g., launching nodes to bringup sensors on the
+              # robot that are not launched by default/by the controller entry
+              # point).
               xml:
                 tag_change:
                   - ...